savagerunderscorelex/the-lords-staff/README.md

 # The Lord's Staff
 The Lord's Staff is a short options based text game played in a terminal.
 This story "game" is coded in Python.
 This is my first ever coding project, and I hope anyone who plays can enjoy it :)

-# My Coding Backeground
+# My Coding Background
-I am a new(ish) programmer, which is+ why this project took me 10+ hours.
+I am a new(ish) programmer, which is why this project took me as long as it did.
 I decided to learn programming around this time last year, since I graduated from middle school and wanted to do self-improvement by learning things like programming, improving my drawing, and getting back into writing again.
 I found my life boring at the time because I didn't do my hobbies all that much.
-So learning about new things helped me enjoy my life a lot better, especially programming.
+So learning about new things, especially programming,  helped me enjoy my life a lot better.
 Summer of 2024 is when I learned a lot of the basics that helped me code this project.
 A little bit of my experience comes from my programming class at school, however since the class was just an intro class, it was more of a review for me.

 # Idea